aai-institute/practical-ai-act/docs/engineering-practice/data-governance/index.md

 Although the article specifies certain practices that should be implemented, it does not provide a clear definition of data governance and data management.
 Furthermore, the listed items do not address the best practices (as practiced when implementing MLOps) for effective data governance and management.

-> (a) the relevant design choices;

-Any specific decisions made during the design and development of an high-risk AI system must be documented.
-Such decisions can include:

--   Architecture specific: These are choices related to the architecture, algorithms, data handling, and setup of the AI System.
-Depending on the architecture, different preprocessing techniques might need to be used.
--   Impact on performance: These choices influence how well the AI system performs.
-Techniques can be applied to increase accuracy, reliability, or to reduce bias.
--   Compliance-specific decisions: These choices are made to ensure compliance with laws and ethical guidelines.
-For example, anonymizing PIIs.

-> (b) data collection processes and the origin of data, and in the case of personal data, the original purpose of the data collection;
+> |Art.
+10(2)(b)| data collection processes and the origin of data, and in the case of personal data, the original purpose of the data collection;

 From the documentation, it shall be understood:

 -   How the data is collected.
-Which methods and procedures where used to to gather the data (survey, sensor, scraping, etc.)?
+Which methods and procedures where used to gather the data (survey, sensor, scraping, etc.)?
 Which conditions apply to the data collection (consent, regulatory compliance)?
 How does it align with best practices and ethical standards.
 -   What is the source of the data?
 Is it publicly available, proprietary, collected from third parties (e.g., via an API)?
 What are the geographical, cultural, and demographic origins of the data?
 -   To ensure compliance with the GDPR, personal data can only be collected for a specific purpose and cannot be repurposed.

 Before model training, data often undergoes various preprocessing steps.
 For example, datasets may be created by merging multiple datasets or combining different features.
 Simply documenting the final dataset is insufficient, as it does not allow the origin of the data to be traced.
 Proper documentation of data lineage is essential to maintain traceability and accountability.

-> (c) relevant data-preparation processing operations, such as annotation, labelling, cleaning, updating, enrichment and aggregation;

-The documentation of all data preparation is essential for traceability and transparency.
-See the point above on implementing data lineage.

-Being specific and precise when documenting datasets is essential to minimize the risk of misinterpretation, both of the documentation itself and when using the data.
-A common approach to reduce ambiguity is to create a company-wide glossary that provides detailed definitions for terms.
-Datasets or fields linked to a glossary term should adhere strictly to the defined meaning, ensuring consistency and clarity.

 > (d) the formulation of assumptions, in particular with respect to the information that the data are supposed to measure and represent;